-That said, let’s discuss conventional loans, which tend to offer a lot more variety.
+That being said, let’s discuss conventional loans, an alternative to FHA loans which tend to offer a lot more variety.

-With a conventional loan, which includes both conforming and non-conforming loans, you can get your hands on pretty much anything from a 1-year ARM to a 30-year fixed, and everything in between.
+With a conventional loan, which includes both conforming and non-conforming loans, you can get your hands on pretty much anything from a 1-month ARM to a 30-year fixed, and everything in between.

 So if you want a 10-year fixed mortgage, or a 7-year ARM, a conventional loan will be the way to go.

-Additionally, you won’t be subject to mortgage insurance premiums if you go with a conventional loan, assuming you put 20% down, or have at least 20% equity.
+Additionally, you won’t be subject to mortgage insurance premiums if you go with a conventional loan, assuming you put 20% down, or have at least 20% equity when refinancing.

 Even if you’re unable to put 20% down, there are low down payment programs that don’t require mortgage insurance.

-So in some cases you can put even less down than an FHA loan without that pesky mortgage insurance, though that program is reserved for Fannie-owned foreclosed properties only.
+However, there are select lender programs that offer 3% down with no MI, so in some cases you can put down even less than an FHA loan without being subject to that pesky mortgage insurance.

 Generally, conventional mortgages require a down payment between five and 20 percent, so low down payment borrowers will still want to consider FHA loans first.